Meditation: The Mind & Body Benefits

 If you think of your brain as a muscle, one that you can exercise and control, then you can use meditation to:

 - Improve sleep

 - Increase happiness

 - Create positive emotions that override emotions such as fear

 - Sharpen and hone work efficiency in work and school studies

 - Train the mind to focus

 Though there are many forms of meditation, one of the most useful tools is guided meditation.
 Because minds tend to wander, guided meditation essentially guides or leads you to a calm and relaxed state.
 It’s meditation on training wheels with a coach, one who teaches you how to gain control of your thoughts and bring your attention back inward.
-The Headspace app, which can be downloaded to a smartphone, is an excellent guided meditation resource that provides short, easy-to-follow lessons.
+The Headspace app and Waking Up app, which can both be downloaded to a smartphone, are excellent guided meditation resources that provide easy-to-follow lessons and techniques.
 The lessons are flexible and focus on various themes such as anxiety and motivation.
 The Calm app is another great downloadable tool that provides guided meditation for all learners and has unique features focused on mindfulness, meditation, sleep, and relaxation.
 Meditation can be accomplished in 5–15 minutes, even in the midst of a hectic day, and it can be done anywhere, anytime as long as you tune in and focus on your thoughts and breathing.